wboard82/Launch-School/python/3_lists.md

     # => 140147742982528
     ```

-### Comparison to Ruby
+### Comparison to Ruby and JavaScript

 * Python will throw an error in many places that Ruby returns `nil`
 * Syntax is different (In python:`len(my_list)` In Ruby and javascript: `my_list.length`)
 * Mutating vs. non-mutating methods:
     - In Ruby: `my_list.sort` (non-mutating).
 In python and javascript: `my_list.sort()` mutatest the original list/array
     - In Python: `sorted(my_list)` (non-mutating) vs. `my_list.sort` (mutating)
-        - In Javascript there is no one built in method we can call that combines the creation and sorting of a new array.
+    - In Javascript: there is no built-in method that sorts and returns a new array.
 Python makes it easier comparatively.
     - General rule (that I can tell so far) is that methods called **on** an
         object may be mutating, but methods that **take** the object as an
         argument generally are not.
 (I'm sure there are exceptions!)